agnij-dutta/Movr/README.md

-# APM: Aptos Package Manager & Registry
+# Movr: Aptos Package Manager & Registry

-APM is a decentralized, on-chain package registry for the Move ecosystem on the Aptos blockchain.
+Movr is a decentralized, on-chain package registry for the Move ecosystem on the Aptos blockchain.
 Inspired by `npm`, `crates.io`, and OpenZeppelin.

 > "Discover.
 Trust.
 Compose.
 Build Faster on Aptos."

 ## ✨ Overview

-APM enables Move developers to:
+Movr enables Move developers to:

 * Register Move packages & templates with metadata & version control
 * Add security through validators called **endorsers**